 Students with disabilities may require accommodation support in clinical placements, internships, cooperative placements, practicum placements, and other experiential learning courses.
 Supports that have been suited to the classroom environment do not necessarily transfer to the work-like placement environment.
-SAS will work with Augustana faculty, departments and programs wherever possible.
+AR will work with Augustana faculty, departments and programs wherever possible.

 If your program includes an experiential learning component